My day started with opening the curtains of the Clarion Prague City Hotel to see the farmers market stalls outside in the Vinohrady square.

 The New Jewish Cemetery was also closed on Friday, Oct 6 even though the sign indicated it was still opening hours.

-Enough with hanging out around and trying to hang out around dead people.
+Enough with hanging out around dead people.

 The first pub I passed that grabbed my attention was located on a street with a lot of police action.
 An entire block of cars were in the process of being towed with several police cars, policemen, a couple of tow trucks and street sweeper moving along the road.

-Continuing with the cat theme I dropped by another pub I had noticed several times before near Namastie Miru for a pint of Pilsner Urquell.
+Continuing with the cat theme, I dropped by another pub I had noticed several times before near Namastie Miru for a pint of Pilsner Urquell.

 What is Art Nouveau?